MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/troubleshoot-plug-in.md

 ### Using threads to queue work with no try/catch in thread delegate

 You shouldn’t use parallel execution patterns in plug-ins.
-This is called out in this best practice topic: [Do not use parallel execution within plug-ins and workflow activities](best-practices/business-logic/do-not-use-parallel-execution-in-plug-ins.md).
+This is called out in this best practice article: [Don't use parallel execution within plug-ins and workflow activities](best-practices/business-logic/do-not-use-parallel-execution-in-plug-ins.md).
 Using these patterns can cause issues managing the transaction in a synchronous plug-in.
 However, another reason to not use these patterns is that any work done outside of a try/catch block in a thread delegate can crash the worker process.

 ### Worker process reaches memory limit

 Each worker process has a finite amount of memory.
-There are conditions where multiple concurrent operations which include large amounts of data could exceed the available memory and cause the process worker to crash.
+There are conditions where multiple concurrent operations that include large amounts of data could exceed the available memory and cause the process worker to crash.

 #### RetrieveMultiple with File data

 The common scenario in this case is when a plug-in executes for a `RetrieveMultiple` operation where the request includes file data.
-For example, when retrieving email which include any file attachments.
-The amount of data that may be returned in a query like this is unpredictable because any email my be related to any number of file attachments and the attachments themselves can vary in size.
+For example, when retrieving email, which includes any file attachments.
+The amount of data that may be returned in a query like this is unpredictable because any email may be related to any number of file attachments and the attachments themselves can vary in size.

-When multiple requests of a similar nature are running concurrently, the amount of memory required becomes quite large.
+When multiple requests of a similar nature are running concurrently, the amount of memory required becomes large.
 If it exceeds the limit the process will crash.
 The key to preventing this is limiting `RetrieveMultiple` queries that include entities with related file attachments.
 Retrieve the records using `RetrieveMultiple`, but retrieve any related files as needed using individual `Retrieve` operations.

 #### Memory Leaks

 A less common scenario is where the code in the plug-in is leaking memory.
 This can occur when the plug-in isn’t written as stateless, which is another best practice: [Develop IPlugin implementations as stateless](best-practices/business-logic/develop-iplugin-implementations-stateless.md).
-When the plug-in isn’t stateless and there is an attempt to continually add data to a stateful property like an array.
+When the plug-in isn’t stateless and there's an attempt to continually add data to a stateful property like an array.
 The amount of data grows to the point where it uses all the available memory.

 ## Transaction errors